kirandash/angularts/readme.txt

 Angular does not have two way binding - it is just property and event binding.
 Angular uses flux structure which only supports one way binding

 Always try to keep the logic in component - good for unit testing

+## Template driven forms ##
+Less code but limited validation also

+Module driven forms
+More code and control over validation also